 To control this process, there are a few settings that need to be changed.
 If you’re installing, uninstalling, or updating store apps, this process will start in the background and keep running until you finish your work.

 This process terminates automatically when no apps are updating in the background.
-Although the “WSAPPX” process uses a small number of hardware resources, sometimes it starts using a lot of CPU and Disk resources.
+Although the “WSAPPX” process uses a small amount of hardware resources, sometimes it starts using a lot of CPU and Disk resources.

 To do this, run the Store app, and then click the three-dotted icon right next to the profile icon, and select settings.
 Here, click the toggle “Update apps automatically” button and turn off it.